NihongoFamiliar/onkaado-policies/policies/privacy-policy.md

 ## Cookies

-Cookies are files with small amount of data, which may include an anonymous unique identifier.
+Cookies are files with small amounts of data, which may include an anonymous unique identifier.
 Cookies are sent to your browser from a web site and stored on your computer's hard drive.

-We use "cookies" to collect information.
+We use "cookies" to collect information such as user preferences.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.

 ## Do Not Track Disclosure